Call of Papers

 About the Project

 The Female Filmmakers and Feminism in the Media (FEMME) project was born in the wake of the #MeToo movement, which revealed persistent gender inequalities in the film and television industries and renewed research into feminist film theories.
-The accrued visibility of female directors, screenwriters, and producers (e.g., award winners Sarah Polley, Chloe Zhao, Julia Ducournau, and Juliette Triet, among others) leads FEMME researchers to question whether their success testifies to deep structural transformations in the film and television industries.
+The accrued visibility of female directors, screenwriters, and producers (e.g., award winners Sarah Polley, Chloe Zhao, Julia Ducournau, and Justine Triet, among others) leads FEMME researchers to question whether their success testifies to deep structural transformations in the film and television industries.

 This project aims to assess the impact of female filmmaking on gender politics on and behind the screen through a comparative approach to national cinemas from the US, the UK, and France.
 Does the presence of women behind the camera contribute to changing gender representations on screen?
 Do female directors and screenwriters draw on contemporary feminist discourses and theories in their works and in their careers?
 Are their films visible and rewarded at film festivals?
 Is the success of women’s films reflective of deep structural change in an industry that has historically been dominated by men?